 Were Any Of The Gospel Accounts Substantiated By Non-Christian Sources?

-Secular writings do confirm that Jesus was crucified under Pontius Pilate, during the reign of Tiberias.
-That His crucifixion briefly checked the spread of Christianity, which broke out again.
-That an "immense multitude" believed in Jesus by the time of Nero, and were arrested for their faith by the emperor.
-They also confirm that a man called James, the brother of Jesus, was condemned by the Sanhedrin, and stoned.
+Secular writings do confirm that Jesus was crucified under Pontius Pilate during Tiberias’ reign.
+That His crucifixion briefly checked the spread of Christianity which soon broke out again.
+That an "immense multitude" believed in Jesus by the time of Nero and were arrested by the emperor for their faith.
+They also confirm that Jesus’ brother James was condemned by the Sanhedrin and stoned to death.
 While none of this proves Jesus is the Son of God, it certainly lends credibility to the Gospel accounts.
 HERE

 Part 11: Does Archaeology Confirm, or Undermine, The New Testament Accounts?

-In spite of the fact that the four Gospels are ancient documents that claim to be eye witness testimony, much of what those men wrote was dismissed as the product of fervent and vivid imagination.
-Yet, archaeology has corroborated many minute details found in the New Testament.
-About those details that haven't been substantiated, I only have this to say...
-Isn't it amazing how we, in our infinite wisdom, think that something in the ancient past cannot possibly be true simply because we haven't found any tangible evidence for it?
+In spite of the fact that the four Gospels are ancient documents that claim to be eye witness testimony much of what those men wrote was dismissed as the product of fervent and vivid imagination.
+Yet, archaeology has corroborated many minute details found in both in the Old and New Testaments.
+About those details that haven't been substantiated I only have this to say...
+Isn't it amazing how we in our infinite wisdom think that something in the ancient past cannot possibly be true simply because we haven't found any tangible evidence for it?
 HERE

 Part 12: Is The Evidence Insufficient or Too Obscure?

 The Bible very clearly tells us that we all have a choice to make in this life - the most important choice we will ever make.
-And, if the Bible is indeed the word of God, the consequences for the individual who chooses to ignore, or counter the evidence with clever arguments, are fatal.
-In view of which, If Christianity even has a one in a hundred chance of being true, perhaps we should not be demanding greater evidence, but wake up to the fact that a far more sensible way to look at it is this.... the more severe the consequences, the less we should take risks.
+And, if the Bible is indeed the word of God the consequences for the individual who chooses to ignore or counter the evidence with clever arguments will prove to have devastatingly fatal consequences.
+In view of which, perhaps we should not be demanding greater evidence but consider that the more severe the consequences - the fewer risks we should take.
 HERE

 Part 13: The Message of The Bible

-All too many people picking out a random phrase or two, think 'love' was Jesus' core message.
-Unfortunately, they are terribly wrong...
-In fact, Jesus never stopped talking about the "kingdom of God", which phrase is used over 50 times in the four Gospels alone.
-He even said that the proclamation of the Kingdom was the reason He was sent to earth (Luke 4:43).
+All too many people believe that 'love' was Jesus' core message.
+They couldn’t be more wrong.
+Not only did Jesus ever stop talking about the "kingdom of God" - a phrase that is used over 50 times in the four Gospels alone, but He also categorically stated that the proclamation of the Kingdom was the reason He was sent to earth (Luke 4:43).
 But what and where is this kingdom?
-Here is what is really paradoxical ... the Bible's description of this kingdom of God, also called heaven is no pie in the sky ethereal place 'somewhere out there', but matches, in every respect, the world most men and women would choose to live in. a place of peace and safety, where there is no crime, hunger and disease, war and above all... no death.
+Here is what few realize - the Bible's description of said kingdom of God (aka heaven) is no pie in the sky ethereal place 'somewhere ‘out there but matches in every respect the world most men and women would choose to live in.
+A place of peace and safety where there is no crime, hunger and disease, war and above all no death.
 Far from being outdated, out of touch, and largely irrelevant to modern society, Christianity promises exactly the utopian world most men and women can only dream of.
 Unless, of course, your idea of paradise is "an ineffable transcendental state" (whatever that means).
 HERE

 Part 14: The Warning of The Bible

-The message of the Bible is, initially, unbelievably good... we can all live in a perfect world here on earth, in bodies that will neither age nor deteriorate.
-In fact, the heart of Jesus' preaching was the good news that the kingdom of God was on its way, and that we could be part of it.
-He then throws a spanner in the works by saying that sinful people cannot get there.
-After which it hits rock bottom when it tells us that no matter how well we live, we cannot live up to God's standard of holiness (no sin period), and we are all sinners who are under the death penalty...
-God's decreed punishment for any sin.
-Luckily God's mercy and love changes this hopeless situation.
+There is no question that the message of the Bible is an incredibly good one.
+We can all live in a perfect world here on earth, in bodies that will neither age nor deteriorate.
+In fact, the heart of Jesus' preaching was the good news that the kingdom of God was on its way and that we could be part of it.
+However, as He made very clear, there is a catch - sinful people cannot get there.
+The problem is we are all sinners who are under the death penalty - God's decreed punishment for any sin.
+What makes it worse is that no matter how ’good’ we are, we cannot live up to God's standard of holiness which means no sin period.
+This would be a hopeless situation with all of us be staring down into a six feet deep hole if God's mercy and love didn’t offer us a way out.
 HERE

 What Is Christianity?